 - 11.0 miles – hike to the overlook that forks to the left just after Ten Lakes Pass (the short side trail you can see as you crest the pass)

 The Ten Lakes trail follows a somewhat straight line to the northeast from Tioga Road up to Half Moon Meadow followed by a steep climb up to Ten Lakes Pass and then descends east to the lakes within the Ten Lakes basin.
 The trail is easy to follow, but pay close attention and keep an eye on the cairns when you are in the open granite sections.
-Hikers have found their way off the trail somewhat easily in these sections in recent history (read the NPS release here about a couple backpackers that lost the trail in 2013).
+Hikers have found their way off the trail somewhat easily in these sections in recent history.

 This trail should be divided into three separate sections: